 For the Choco Jelly Cubes:

-In a saucepan, mix and dissolve Mr Gulaman powder in 750 ml of cold water (do not use hot or warm water).
+In a saucepan, mix and dissolve Mr Gulaman powder in 750 ml of cold water.

-Over medium heat, place saucepan in stove and dissolve the cocoa with a whisk.
+Over medium heat, place the saucepan with dissolve gelatine mixture in stove.
+Add 1/4 cup cocoa and dissolve with a whisk.
 Let it boil quickly about 1 or 2 minutes only.
 (Do not leave pan unattended to avoid overflow.
 Adjust heat to low as soon as it boils.
 Next, add in sugar, mix to dissolve.
 Remove from heat.

 Transfer in a rectangle container to spread about 1 inch thick.
 Let it stand to cool for 30 minutes.
 Once cool, place in freezer about 10 minutes just to quickly chill the jelly.
 Then take it out.
 Slice it in cubes (½ inch by ½ inch).